 Green tea, however, is the chef's favourite addition to his pastries.

 Do you remember the Tokyo Macaron Yaki at the latest Salon du Chocolat in Paris, where Mr. Aoki came up with the idea of sandwiching and baking a chocolate macaron with a green tea waffle?
 It's most unusual - and highly original - like an oozing chocolate waffle cake with the delicate taste of green tea.

 This week was my birthday.
 So what?
-At 47, it’s nothing special but the day started out with a delivery from Waverley Books of a box of my book, “Teatime in Paris” (that sounded funny).
-Of course, I had to share it with you on Instagram and Facebook, just as the neighbours probably heard the excited squeals down our street.
+It's nothing special but the day started out with a delivery from Waverley Books of a box of my second book, "Teatime in Paris".
+The neighbours probably heard the excited squeals down our rue.
 Smells of new books are now also drifting around the house and they keep turning up next to pastry tastings.

 Let me introduce you to Ginza: a raspberry, strawberry and hibiscus pastry which, like his other pastries are wonderfully light and not too sweet.
 I chose this primarily for the colour and to make a change from the Matcha-inspired pastries, but his green tea combinations are particularly stunning.

 As such a creative artist, it's no surprise to see this macaron wall art at Aoki's boutique in Rue de Vaugirard.
 I seriously would consider hanging this up at home.
 So, Monsieur Aoki, if you ever become fed up with this on your wall, you can donate it to a happy and mad-about-macarons home.
 Just saying.